The Link between Mental Disorders and Drug, Alcohol Addiction

-Dealing with drug addiction, alcoholism or substance abuse is not a simple thing, and when you are struggling with a mental illness as well, it becomes even more difficult.
+Dealing with drug addiction, alcoholism or substance abuse is not a simple thing, and when you are struggling with mental disorders as well, it becomes even more difficult.
 There are treatments, however, than can help.
 When you have support, medical treatment and self-help strategies, overcoming a dual diagnosis and reclaiming your life within your grasp.

 Substance Abuse and Mental Disorders